hpc/charliecloud/_sources/ch-image.rst.txt

     default is to never authenticate, i.e., make all requests anonymously.
 The exception is :code:`push`, which implies :code:`--auth`.

+  :code:`--break MODULE:LINE`
+    Set a `PDB <https://docs.python.org/3/library/pdb.html>`_ breakpoint at
+    line number :code:`LINE` of module named :code:`MODULE` (typically the filename with :code:`.py` removed, or :code:`__main__` for :code:`ch-image` itself).
+That is, a PDB debugger shell will open before executing the specified line.

+    This is accomplished by re-parsing the module, injecting :code:`import pdb; pdb.set_trace()` into the parse tree, re-compiling the tree, and replacing the module’s code with the result.
+This has various gotchas, including (1) module-level code in the target module is executed twice, (2) the option is parsed with bespoke early code so command line argument parsing itself can be debugged, (3) breakpoints on function definition will trigger while the module is being re-executed, not when the function is called (break on the first line of the function body instead), and (4) other weirdness we haven’t yet characterized.

   :code:`--cache`
     Enable build cache.
 Default if a sufficiently new Git is available.
 See section :ref:`Build cache <ch-image_build-cache>` for details.